Lisa Albaugh, M.S., Licensed Clinical Professional Counselor

 2004, University of Illinois, Urbana

 Jenni joined the ISU staff in the fall of 2006.
 She completed her masters and doctoral degrees at the University of Illinois at Urbana-Champaign, where she also worked as a clinical counselor for several years prior to moving to Bloomington-Normal.
-Her clinical interests include eating disorders and disturbances, body image concerns, exercise, health psychology, first-generation college student needs, and the use of EMDR for the treatment of trauma and test anxiety.
+Her clinical interests include eating disorders and disturbances, body image concerns; sport, exercise, and health psychology; multicultural issues; working with first-generation college students; and the use of EMDR for the treatment of trauma and test anxiety.
 Jenni enjoys her involvement in outreach, training and supervision, as well as providing individual, couples, and group counseling.
-Her theoretical model is integrative and draws upon interpersonal, Gestalt, psychodynamic, and developmental theories.
+Her theoretical model is integrative and draws upon interpersonal, Gestalt, psychodynamic, ACT, and developmental theories.
 She practices with a feminist philosophy and multicultural framework.
-When not at work, she enjoys spending time with family and friends, staying physically active, and learning more about the Bloomington-Normal community.
+When not at work, she enjoys spending time with family and friends, running, coaching youth sport, and volunteering.
 Back to staff list

 Gail Trimpe-Morrow, M.S., Licensed Professional Counselor